cmdap/ng-wizard/README.md

 # NgWizard
-The NgWizard component is a simple Wizard/Stepper component for [Angular](https://angular.io) 7 utilizing
+The NgWizard component is a simple wizard/stepper component for [Angular](https://angular.io) 7 utilizing
 [Angular Routing](https://angular.io/guide/router) for navigation.

 ## Installation
 The NgWizard component is available as an NPM package.
-It has a single dependency on `material-icons` for displaying [Material icons](https://material.io/tools/icons).
+It has a single (peer)dependency on `material-icons` for displaying [Material icons](https://material.io/tools/icons).
 To install the NgWizard component in your Angular project directory run:
 ```